tencent cloud

 "auto.offset.reset": "earliest",

-// Consumer timeout period when the Kafka consumer grouping mechanism is used.
-If the broker does not receive the heartbeat of the consumer within this period, the consumer will be considered to have failed and the broker will initiate rebalance.
+// Consumer timeout interval when the Kafka consumer group mechanism is used.
+If the broker does not receive the heartbeat from the consumer within this interval, the consumer is considered to be failed, and the broker

 "session.timeout.ms": 10000,